 |

-The Kingdom is Like a Treasure Hidden in a Field The majesty of British Columbia was the motivating force that shaped
+The majesty of British Columbia was the motivating force that shaped

 this window.
 The concept of uniting the beauty of our Earth with that of the